Benno4president/news_fetcher/README.md

     def extract_article_urls(self, soup: BeautifulSoup) -> List[str]:
         """
         The soup param is the parsed html of the self.target_url.
         This must return the list of urls containing the articles on the site.
         """

     def get_title(self, soup:BeautifulSoup) -> str:
-        """
-        input: soup containing entire article.
-        return: title of the article, not the webpage.
+        """ return the title of the article, not the webpage, as a string. """
-        """

     def get_author(self, soup:BeautifulSoup) -> str:
-        """ return the author of the article."""
+        """ return the author of the article as a string."""

     def get_date_published(self, soup:BeautifulSoup) -> str:
         """ return the publish date of the article as a string in the format 'yyyy-mm-dd hh:mm'. """